- Exercise 1: Choose the right option.

 2. Why didn’t her family want to make a final check about the disease that she suffered ?

-ARE THESE STATEMENTS TRUE 0R FALSE?
+0R FALSE?
 JUSTIFY YOUR ANSWERS WITH WORDS 0R PHRASES FROM THE TEXT

 3. Karen suffered from BSE.